Antisemitism by country: South Africa

-While South Africa is better known for the apartheid system of racial discrimination against blacks, antisemitism has been a feature of that country's history since Europeans first set foot ashore on the Cape Peninsula.
-In the years 1652–1795 – a period twice as long as the 20th-century reign of the National Party – Jews were not allowed to settle at the Cape.
-Subsequent Cape administrations - Batavian and British - were more progressive.
+While South Africa is better known for the apartheid system of racial discrimination against blacks, antisemitism has been a feature of that country's history since Europeans first set foot on the Cape Peninsula.
+From 1652 to 1795 – a period of time which was twice as long as the 20th-century rule of the National Party – Jews were not allowed to settle on the Cape.
+Subsequent Cape administrations – Batavian and British – were more progressive.
 An 1868 Act would sanction religious discrimination.

-Although antisemitism did not disappear in the 19th century, it would reach its apotheosis in the years leading up to World War II.
-Inspired by the rise of national socialism in Germany the Ossewabrandwag (OB) - whose membership accounted for almost 25% of the 1940 Afrikaner population - and the National Party faction New Order would champion a more programmatic solution to the 'Jewish problem'.
-The Simon Wiesenthal Center reports that these two groups advocated three mechanisms: Jews who had entered the country after 1933 were to be repatriated; Jews who had arrived prior to 1933 would be regarded as foreign nationals; lastly, a system regulating Jewish numbers in business and the professions would be instituted.
-The same report lists some of the reasons South African gentiles gave for disliking Jews: too many of them in commerce and professions; profiteering; black market offences; loud and ostentatious; are apart and different; buy up the land; and most communists are Jews.
+Although antisemitism did not disappear in the 19th century, it would not reach its apotheosis until the years which lead up to World War II.
+Inspired by the rise of National Socialism in Germany, the Ossewabrandwag (OB) – whose membership accounted for almost 25% of the 1940 Afrikaner population – and the National Party's New Order faction championed a more programmatic solution to the 'Jewish problem'.
+The Simon Wiesenthal Center reports that these two groups advocated three mechanisms: Jews who had entered the country after 1933 would be repatriated; Jews who had arrived prior to 1933 would be regarded as foreign nationals; lastly, a system of regulations which would limit the number of Jews who would be allowed to own businesses and practice professions would be instituted.
+The same report lists some of the reasons which South African gentiles gave for disliking Jews: too many of them were involved in commerce and the professions; they practiced profiteering; they committed black market offences; they were loud and ostentatious; they stayed apart and they were different as a result; they bought up the land; and most communists were Jews.

 Tunisia

-Jews have lived in Tunisia for at least 2300 years.
+Jews have lived in Tunisia for at least 2,300 years.
 In the 13th century, Jews were expelled from their homes in Kairouan and were ultimately restricted to ghettos, known as hara.
 Forced to wear distinctive clothing, several Jews earned high positions in the Tunisian government.
 Several prominent international traders were Tunisian Jews.
 From 1855 to 1864, Muhammad Bey relaxed dhimmi laws, but reinstated them in the face of anti-Jewish riots that continued at least until 1869.

 During the Second World War, the Shoah reached French Tunisia.
 Tunisia, under direct Nazi control during World War II, was also the site of racist antisemitic measures activities such as the yellow star, prison camps, deportations, and other persecution.

 In 1948, approximately 105,000 Jews lived in Tunisia.
 About 1,500 remain today, mostly in Djerba, Tunis, and Zarzis.
-Following Tunisia's independence from France in 1956, a number of anti-Jewish policies led to emigration, of which half went to Israel and the other half to France.
-After attacks in 1967, Jewish emigration both to Israel and France accelerated.
+Following Tunisia's independence from France in 1956, several anti-Jewish policies led to emigration, of which half went to Israel and the other half to France.
+After attacks in 1967, Jewish emigration to both Israel and France accelerated.
 There were also attacks in 1982, 1985, and most recently in 2002 when a bomb in Djerba took 21 lives (most of them German tourists) near the local synagogue, in a terrorist attack claimed by Al-Qaeda.

-The Tunisian government makes an active effort to protect its Jewish minority now and visibly supports its institutions.